Tidal capture and repeating partial tidal disruption events of giant stars: Discussion

 Conversely, if the orbital period is much shorter than the thermal timescale, the star cannot fully restore its radius, and $\beta$ decreases with each subsequent disruption.
 Although the radius does not return to its initial value, the envelope continues to be stripped until only a low-mass star remains.

 A third possibility arises when the orbital period is comparable to the remaining lifetime of the giant star.
-In this case, the star may evolve into a white dwarf before returning to the periastron, thereby terminating the cycle of pTDEs.
+In this case, the star can evolve into a white dwarf before returning to periastron, thereby terminating the cycle of pTDEs.